LSchulz2022/nextstrain-narratives-demo/narratives/nextstrain-narratives-demo_SARS-CoV-2-in-Africa.md

 September 1 - November 30, 2022

-Here are the number of cases of each omicron variant found in San Joaquin County during September 1 - November 30, 2022:
+Here are the number of cases of the top most abundant omicron variants found in San Joaquin County during September 1 - November 30, 2022:

 111 BA.5.2.1